 For more information about cycling you aquarium, check out our fishless cycle guide.

 They show no parental care and will eat the eggs soon after laying them.
+So once spawning is complete you will need to remove the eggs or the parents to a new aquarium.

 Neon Tetra breeding has high success rates when you use tannins, low TDS (total dissolved solids) water, low pH water, and spawning mops.
 In the next section we will cover ways to obtain all these items.